Supercell reveals year-on-year declines in revenue and EBITDA but promises "big and bold changes"

 - Then trust them 100%.
 We let the team decide what’s best for the games

 - Radical transparency.
-The team wil publish their plans for the entire company.
+The team will publish their plans for the entire company.
 We’re all in this together, creating an extra accountability for the team.
 A positive pressure.

 And in closing the numbers speak for themselves.
-Make no mistake - this is a company that's doing very well and - from the above - has plans to revamp and stay on top.
+Make no mistake - this is a company that's doing very well and - from the above - has plans to revamp and get back on top.

 But aside from the big plans - how about shorter term?
 What does the CEO of Supercell think of Apple's recent moves regarding the fees it intends to charge in Europe thanks to the EU DMA and how that might affect Supercell?
 Would they be joining an alternative app stores soon we wondered?